NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/Comparing_Human_and_AI_way_for_Big-String-Set_Intersection_Performance_in_Java_by_JMH.md

 ### Stackoverflow way2: guava

 The final one way is to use the Google provide utils library, [Guava](https://github.com/google/guava).
-There is a method `intersection()` in the Utils-Class `Sets`.
+There is a method `intersection()` in the utils-class `Sets`.

 ![guava.png](resources/BigSetIntersec/guava.png)

 ## How to test: JMH

 We all know that the JVM needs some time (code execution) to warm up for steady performance on methods.
 Besides, we also need to do performance calculations and produce easy-to-read results.
-It sounds very troublesome.
+It sounds troublesome.
 But luckily, we have Java Microbenchmark Harness (JMH) to do that for us.

 ### how to use